TITLE 68: PROFESSIONS AND OCCUPATIONS

-E) Shall be under the direct on-site supervision of a licensed barber or cosmetologist.
-Only 1 student shall be supervised by 1 licensed barber or cosmetologist.
+E) Shall be under the direct on-site supervision of a licensed barber.
+Only 1 student shall be supervised by 1 licensed barber.

-3) A licensed barber school shall state clearly in the student contract that the school offers an internship program.
+3) A licensed barber school shall state clearly in the enrollment agreement that the school offers an internship program.

-4) The licensed barber school shall enter into a contract with the student, the registered barber shop or salon, and a licensed barber or cosmetologist.
-The contract shall contain all the provisions set forth in subsection (c)(2) and any other requirements of the internship established by the school.
-The contract shall be signed by the student, the school and the licensed barber or cosmetologist.
+4) The licensed barber school shall enter into a contract with the student, the registered barber shop or salon, and a licensed barber.
+The contract shall contain all the provisions set forth in subsection (b)(2) and any other requirements of the internship established by the school.
+The contract shall be signed by the student, the school and the licensed barber.
 Any party to the contract may terminate the contract at any time.

 c) A school may, as part of its educational program and on school premises, offer barbering services to the public, through a student clinic, as a means of providing students with practical experience.
 Services shall be provided by students working under the supervision of one or more teachers.
 Students shall receive no compensation, including tips, but shall receive credit for hours worked towards the 1500-hour education requirement.
 The school may provide those services under the authority of its school license and is not required to obtain a salon registration.
 The school shall post a sign visible to the public advising that all services are provided by students.
 Except as provided in this subsection, a school and a salon shall not operate in the same premises.

 (Source: Amended at 42 Ill.
 Reg.
 15159, effective August 10, 2018)